flosell/lambdacd/README.md

 # LambdaCD

 * it's a continuous delivery pipeline, in code
-* it's Jenkins/Go/TeamCity/..., in clojure
+* it's your own custom built Jenkins/Go/TeamCity/..., in clojure

 ## Status